self-improvements/study-springframework/spring-batch/README.md

 ### BatchAutoConfiguration

-- Register as bean JobLauncherApplicationRunner that executes all jobs registered as bean on startup, since it is implementation of ApplicationRunner that will be executed on startup.
+- Register as bean `JobLauncherApplicationRunner` that executes all jobs registered as bean on startup, since it is an implementation of `ApplicationRunner` that will be executed on startup.

 # Metadata Schema